timmckague/timandvictoria/src/pages/blog/2020-05-10-drive-through-the-balkans-a-detour-to-slovenia.md

 ![Drive through the Balkans: Detour to Slovenia](/img/calendar-6039.jpg "Drive through the Balkans: Detour to Slovenia")

 Stores and restaurants were all closed because it was Easter Sunday, so we were very grateful our host offered to make us dinner.
-Over dinner and homemade vodka we talked and talked into the night, soaking up the moment, the kindness of strangers, and savouring these last magical moments of the trip.
+Over dinner and wine we talked and talked into the night, soaking up the moment, the kindness of strangers, and savouring these last magical moments of the trip.

+It was over this dinner that Tim asked "Ten or twenty years from now, what do you think you will remember about this trip?"
+You can read about that, and an overview of our month long roadtrip through the Balkans [here](https://www.timandvictoria.com/blog/2019-04-23-drive-through-the-balkans/).